Resolution and Robustness Bounds for Reconstructive Spectrometers

-\textit{Conclusions.}---The performance of a reconstructive spectrometer is largely determined by the variance bound $\operatorname{Tr}[\mathbf{G}^{+}]$, derived from its spectral transmission matrix.
-When noise is present but non-dominant, this quantity accurately describes the noise-induced error for not only pseudoinverse-based reconstruction, but also inference using a neural network, implying that the criterion is reasonably algorithm-independent.
-We have derived expressions for $\operatorname{Tr}[\mathbf{G}^{+}]$, and hence the effective frequency resolution, in terms of physically meaningful variables: the spectral correlation length $\Gamma_{\mathrm{corr}}$, mean transmittance $T_0$, the number of intensity measurement channels, etc. The theory yields successful predictions for both RMT models and a full-wave simulation of an on-chip device.
-The tests confirm that $\Gamma_{\mathrm{corr}}$ is not the sole determinant of performance for a reconstructive spectrometer; notably, $T_0$ also plays a role and can lead to a trade-off.
+\textit{Conclusions.}---The performance of a reconstructive speckle spectrometer is largely determined by the variance bound $\operatorname{Tr}[\mathbf{G}^{+}]$, derived from its spectral transmission matrix.
+When noise is present but non-dominant, this quantity governs the noise-induced error for not only pseudoinverse-based reconstruction, but also inference using a neural network.
+We have derived $\operatorname{Tr}[\mathbf{G}^{+}]$, and hence the effective resolution, in terms of the spectral correlation length $\Gamma_{\mathrm{corr}}$, mean transmittance $T_0$, the number of intensity measurement channels, etc. The theory yields successful predictions for both RMT models and a full-wave simulation of an on-chip device.
+Our tests confirm that $\Gamma_{\mathrm{corr}}$ is not the sole determinant of performance; $T_0$ also plays a role and can lead to a trade-off.